 Beginning in 2021, Dr. Feurt will work with a national team of NERR scientists looking at climate change impacts in tidal marshes to develop science-based best management approaches and communication tools.
 She will also be working with the partners of the Saco Watershed Collaborative, hosted by the University of New England, to implement action plan strategies to protect drinking water and build resilience to climate change impacts in this largest watershed in southern Maine.

-Chris's Ph.D. in Environmental Studies is from Antioch University, New England, where her research examined the multiple ways people value water and how those values influence decision-making and action.
+Chris's Ph.D. in Environmental Studies is from Antioch University New England.
+Her interdisciplinary research examined the multiple ways people value water and watersheds, and how those values influence decision-making, policy, and action.

 For her master's degree in Biology from William and Mary, Chris studied the response of barrier island habitats to sea level rise on the Virginia coast.